MagnusTerak/HackerEscapeRoom-Cypress/documentation/groupassignment1.md

         - Clarify the bookingmodal either by making the background opac or assign a specific page for the booking instead of opening a modal.

+    Challenges page:
+        - Reposition buttons for "Online challenges" and "On-site challenges" to the proximity of the filtering button instead of near the footer.

     Footer:
         - Replace text for social media links with icons instead
         - Reduce height of the entierty of the footer
+        - Add legal disclaimer accessed through a link in the footer

 Trunk test: